 Tips And Tricks For A Fun, Yet Safe Halloween!

 Halloween is right around the corner, and this year it falls on a weekend!
 However, this year we’ve already been faced with our fair share of scary things.
+Tips And Tricks For A Fun Yet Safe Halloween!
 We thought by now we would have this virus under control, which means this year’s Halloween is going to be different that’s for sure.
 Many traditional ways of celebrating are now considered more risky and unsafe than usual, because of the risk of spreading the virus.
 You might be wondering how you can create a fun evening for your family without putting anybody at risk?

 The Centers for Disease Control and Prevention has issued new guidelines on how to celebrate Halloween safely.
-Many Halloween activities can be high-risk for spreading viruses.
+Tips And Tricks For A Fun Yet Safe Halloween!
+Many Halloween activities can be at high-risk for spreading viruses.
 However, there are several safer, alternative ways to participate in Halloween.
 We here at Hughes Environmental, we help provide a clean and healthy work environment for our customers.
 We also care about the health and safety of our clients.
 Therefore, we wanted to share this list from the CDC on some tips and tricks you can do this year to plan for a fun and safe Halloween.
 These low risk activities are the best ways to keep you and your loved ones safe.

 - Carving or decorating pumpkins with members of your household and displaying them